 For most children, sleep problems are intermittent or temporary and often do not require treatment.

-Most children sleep for a stretch of at least 5 h by age 3 mo but then experience periods of night waking later in the first years of life, often associated with illness.
+Most children sleep for a stretch of at least 5 hours by age 3 months but then experience periods of night waking later in the first years of life, often associated with illness.
 With maturation, the amount of rapid eye movement (REM) sleep increases, with increasingly complex transitions between sleep stages.
 For most people, non-REM sleep predominates early in the night, with increasing REM as the night progresses.
 Thus, non-REM phenomena cluster early in the night, and REM-related phenomena occur later.
-Differentiating between true sleep (REM or non-REM)–related phenomena and awake behaviors can help to direct treatment.
+Differentiating between true sleep (REM or non-REM)–related phenomena and awake behaviors can help direct treatment.